Our research community welcomes you

 Small group meetings

 Traditional route PhD students have the opportunity to participate in informal monthly workshops on a variety of topics.
-Brett Bligh is the Director of the Traditional Route PhD programme; please contact Brett to join these workshops or set up other events for PhD students.
+Richard Budd is the Director of the Traditional Route PhD programme; please contact Richard to join these workshops or set up other events for PhD students.

 Ann-Marie Houghton is the convenor of regular online peer-supported study days to encourage Educational Research students to read, write and think!
 Students set their own writing goals for the day and then reflect on their progress.
 Please contact Ann-Marie for more information.

-Journal articles relating to educational research are discussed during meetings of the Online reading group (open to staff and all students).
-Please email the convenor for more information: Rebecca Marsden
+Journal articles relating to Educational Research are discussed during meetings of the online reading group (open to staff and all students).
+Please contact Rebecca Marsden (convenor) for more information.

-PhD students regularly contribute to, and attend (in person and via livestream), the department's Seminar Series about a wide range of education issues.
+PhD students regularly contribute to, and attend, the department's online Seminar Series about a wide range of education issues.
 Please visit our Events page for details of forthcoming seminars.

 Many past seminars are available to view online via our Seminar Series Archive.